damonDevelops/python_projects/secret_sata_program/README.md

 8. Navigate to Auth Tokens & API keys, note down your Account SID and Auth Token (these will only be stored locally when running the program for security reasons)

+### Couple vs Individual
+* I've now made two seperate python programs!
+One for Secret santa as couples and one for individuals, hopefully at somepoint in the future I can merge these together as seperate tabs of the same application!

 ### Running the python file
 * Download zip and extract to folder
 * open christmas.py in vscode or respective IDE